kiminh/qlib/docs/component/data.rst

 Raw Data
 ============================

-``Qlib`` provides the script 'scripts/get_data.py' to download the raw data that will be used to initialize the qlib package, please refer to `Initialization <../start/initialization.rst>`_.
+``Qlib`` provides the script ``scripts/get_data.py`` to download the raw data that will be used to initialize the qlib package, please refer to `Initialization <../start/initialization.rst>`_.

-When ``Qlib`` is initialized, users can choose A-share mode or US stocks mode, please refer to `Initialization <../start/initialization.rst>`_.
+When ``Qlib`` is initialized, users can choose china-stock mode or US-stock mode, please refer to `Initialization <../start/initialization.rst>`_.

-A-share Mode
+China-Stock Market Mode
 --------------------------------

-If users use ``Qlib`` in A-share mode, A-share data is required.
-The script'scripts/get_data.py' provides methods to download A-share data.
-If users want to use A-share mode, they need to do as follows.
+If users use ``Qlib`` in china-stock mode, china-stock data is required.
+The script ``scripts/get_data.py`` can be used to download china-stock data.
+If users want to use ``Qlib`` in china-stock mode, they need to do as follows.

 - Download data in qlib format
-    Run the following command to download A-share data in csv format.
+    Run the following command to download china-stock data in csv format.

     .. code-block:: bash

         python scripts/get_data.py qlib_data_cn --target_dir ~/.qlib/qlib_data/cn_data

-    Users can find A-share data in qlib format in the'~/.qlib/csv_data/cn_data' directory.
+    Users can find china-stock data in qlib format in the'~/.qlib/csv_data/cn_data' directory.

-- Initialize Qlib in A-share Mode
+- Initialize ``Qlib`` in china-stock mode
     Users only need to initialize ``Qlib`` as follows.

     .. code-block:: python